Abhinav-Mathew-Kurian/BitterSweet-A-online-recipe-book/README.md

 FILES UPLOADED

-recipie.html and other recipie are given blank. the reason is its just a simple wesite donot want to repeat code until any purpose is served
+recipie.html and other recipie are given blank. the reason is its just a simple wesite donot want to repeat code until any purpose is served.
+BitterSweet is made us a fun skill shocasing